mKabouri/Steering-Behaviors/README.md

 ### Done
 1- Seek:

-    1.1- Basic seek behavior with one target
+    1.1- Basic seek behavior with one target and muti-particules (Adding them with left right on the mouse)

-    1.2- Muti target and choose the nearest one
+    1.2- Muti-target (Adding them with click right on the mouse) and choose the nearest one

 ### Reference: